parihumagain/Give-me-gestalt_group_3/preregistration/preregistration.md

 # Design of the Experiment

 ## General remarks about the design

 what kind of a study is it (e.g., a 2x2 within-subjects factorial design)

 ## Sampling plan

+### Participants
-Participants: We plan on recruiting as many participants as possible (e.g. friends, family, course members,…), but we would like to have at least 40, to give a broader outcome for the study.
+We plan on recruiting as many participants as possible, but we would like to have at least 40, to give a broader outcome for the study.
+Potential participants include: <br>
+* course members <br>
+* other students via mailing lists <br>
+* friends, family <br>

+### Restrictions
-Restrictions: People with impaired colour vision and people with impaired vision without correction (shortsightedness/longsightedness)
+- people with impaired colour vision
+- people with impaired vision without correction (shortsightedness/longsightedness)
+- people with expertise in cubist art

 ## Materials
+To garantee a data acquisition as similar as possible to the original experiment we use the same material.
+   - To ensure normal/corrected-to-normal vision: <br>
+     * Standard Snellen's eye chart test <br>

-   - Colour test <br>
+     * Short version of the Ishihara Colour test <br>
    - the images of the cubist paintings (from now on only to be called images) from the original experiment <br>
      * 120 cubist Paintings: Pablo Picasso (47), Georges Braque (33) and Juan Gris (40) <br>
      * the images are adapted to 450 pixels width and 600 pixels height <br>